browserup/docs/en/load/commands/verify.md

 ---

-When a BrowserUp profile is run, it runs inside a container--our standard-base, or a custom container based on our images.
+When a BrowserUp profile is run, it runs inside a container--our custom-base, or a custom container based on our images.

 The *command* itself is a bash command that executes _something_, such as a script, a JAR, a binary, compiled app, that you expect will create traffic.